usnistgov/SCT4AFM/models/README.md

 1. Extending an upper ontology, the Basic Formal Ontology (BFO)
 1. Using ontology modules

-In each case, ontologies were created in the [Web Ontology Language (OWL)](https://www.w3.org/TR/2012/REC-owl2-overview-20121211/), a World Wide Web Consortium (W3C) standard logic language for expressing ontologies.
+In each case, ontologies were created in the [Web Ontology Language (OWL)](https://www.w3.org/TR/2012/REC-owl2-overview-20121211/), a World Wide Web Consortium (W3C) standard logic language.
 Subfolders will be created in this repository for artifacts from each of these approaches.

 ## Folder Status
 This site is still in the process of being built, so subparts of this folder and its expected contents are likely not present yet.